TexasLAN/documents/code_of_conduct.md

     3. Disruption or interference with the orderly conduct of disciplinary proceedings
     4. Attempting to discourage an individual&#39;s proper participation in, or use of, the Member Disciplinary Policy.
     5. Attempting to influence the impartiality of a member of the Standards Board, VP of Standards or Board prior to, and/or during the course of disciplinary proceedings.
-    6. Harassment (verbal or physical) and/or intimidation, or any form of retaliation of a member of the Standards Board, VP of Standards or Board prior to, during, and/or after disciplinary proceedings
+    6. Attempting to harass, intimidate or retaliate against a member of the Standards Board
     7. Failure to comply with the sanction(s) imposed under the Member Disciplinary Policy
     8. Influencing or attempting to influence another person to commit an abuse of the Member Disciplinary Policy